DataFire/Integrations/integrations/generated/azure_logic/README.md

 ### AS2SecuritySettings
 * AS2SecuritySettings `object`: The AS2 agreement security settings.
-  * enableNrrForInboundDecodedMessages **required** `boolean`: The value indicating whether to enable NRR for inbound decoded messages.
+  * enableNRRForInboundDecodedMessages **required** `boolean`: The value indicating whether to enable NRR for inbound decoded messages.
-  * enableNrrForInboundEncodedMessages **required** `boolean`: The value indicating whether to enable NRR for inbound encoded messages.
+  * enableNRRForInboundEncodedMessages **required** `boolean`: The value indicating whether to enable NRR for inbound encoded messages.
-  * enableNrrForInboundMdn **required** `boolean`: The value indicating whether to enable NRR for inbound MDN.
+  * enableNRRForInboundMDN **required** `boolean`: The value indicating whether to enable NRR for inbound MDN.
-  * enableNrrForOutboundDecodedMessages **required** `boolean`: The value indicating whether to enable NRR for outbound decoded messages.
+  * enableNRRForOutboundDecodedMessages **required** `boolean`: The value indicating whether to enable NRR for outbound decoded messages.
-  * enableNrrForOutboundEncodedMessages **required** `boolean`: The value indicating whether to enable NRR for outbound encoded messages.
+  * enableNRRForOutboundEncodedMessages **required** `boolean`: The value indicating whether to enable NRR for outbound encoded messages.
-  * enableNrrForOutboundMdn **required** `boolean`: The value indicating whether to enable NRR for outbound MDN.
+  * enableNRRForOutboundMDN **required** `boolean`: The value indicating whether to enable NRR for outbound MDN.
   * encryptionCertificateName `string`: The name of the encryption certificate.
   * overrideGroupSigningCertificate **required** `boolean`: The value indicating whether to send or request a MDN.
   * sha2AlgorithmFormat `string`: The Sha2 algorithm format.
 Valid values are Sha2, ShaHashSize, ShaHyphenHashSize, Sha2UnderscoreHashSize.